 As any parent knows, raising a child costs a lot of money.
-Sometimes doing it on your own can seem overwhelming, or even impossible.
+Sometimes raising a child alone can seem overwhelming, or even impossible.
 If you are a parent going through a divorce or a single parent who was never married, you can get assistance from the child’s other parent in the form of child support.

 To collect child support in Iowa, you must obtain a child support order from a court.
 A judge must issue the child support order for it to be enforced or for any action to be taken if the other party does not pay.
 Legally, children are entitled to child support from the time they are born until they turn 18.